StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Discussion

 A central finding of this work is that making experiential conflicts explicit reshapes how designers explore and reason about alternatives.
-Beyond past studies focusing on general-purpose AI design assistance~\cite{he2025generative}, we demonstrated that StreetDesignAI's multi-persona design enhances inclusive design reasoning by directly presenting designers with preference divergences among different user groups.
-This design choice aligns with calls in HCI research for AI systems that support rather than supplant human judgment~\cite{chen2025genui, koch2019may}.
-P1 observed that the persona system ``can remind you that a certain design might actually make some user groups feel worse, even when overall scores improve,'' articulating the value that conflict visibility prevents false consensus and prompts designers to take responsibility for their prioritization decisions.
+Beyond past studies focusing on general-purpose AI design assistance~\cite{he2025generativeaiurbandesign}, we found evidence that StreetDesignAI's multi-persona design can enhance multi-perspective design reasoning by directly presenting designers with preference divergences among different user groups.
+This design choice aligns with calls in HCI research for AI systems that support rather than supplant human judgment~\cite{chen2025genui, koch2019may, bai2026haid}.
+P1 observed that the persona system ``can remind you that a certain design might actually make some user groups feel worse, even when overall scores improve,'' articulating the value that conflict visibility may help prevent false consensus and prompt designers to take responsibility for their prioritization decisions.
 By further examining participants' design exploration behaviors (Section \ref{subsec:rq1_exploration}), we identified that explicitly presenting preference divergences provides designers with a means to recognize trade-offs requiring deliberate choices rather than technical optimization.
-This design promotes user agency while supporting the ideation process, drawing from the experiential knowledge of different cyclist populations, meanwhile reducing perspective substitution and addressing concerns about designing only for users similar to oneself.
+This design promotes user agency while supporting the ideation process, drawing from the experiential knowledge of different cyclist populations, meanwhile reducing perspective substitution and addressing concerns about designing only for users similar to oneself.\enlargethispage{16pt}